IQSS/dataverse-docker/doc/installation.rst

 Request the certificates from the correct authority

-dataverse.pem order:
+dataverse.no.pem order:

-local in file $[hostmame].pem
+local, in file $[hostname].pem

-Intermediate in file sectigo-intermediate.pem
+Intermediate, in file sectigo-intermediate.pem

-Root in file sectigo-intermediate.pem
+Root, in file sectigo-intermediate.pem

 To make the certificate pem file  ``cat sectigo-ecc-intermediate.pem >> *dataverse.no.pem``